What do I do if I see someone without a mask? If they refuse to wear a mask, what is the next step?

 How often do students and employees need to submit test results?

 Those testing will need to test and upload results up to two times per week for the Fall semester, depending on the frequency you are coming to campus.
 If you are only coming to campus one day per week or periodically, you will need to test and upload the results at least one time each week you plan on being on campus.
 Tests must be done no more than 72 hours prior to coming to campus.
 For example, if you are coming to campus on Wednesday, you should test on Monday or Tuesday before noon and upload your results no later than Wednesday morning or before coming to campus.
-See the suggested COVID testing schedule on the Coronavirus Updated webpage or on the COVID Canvas page.
+See the suggested COVID testing schedule on the Coronavirus Updated webpage.
 You will still use Coursekey to verify your current health symptoms and the green or red pass you receive from the CourseKey app is good for 24 hours.
 You will have to be complete the CourseKey questionnaire each day you come to campus.